-- 1. Increase business resilience by improving the information that we have available for businesses on the website. - 2.
+- 1. Increase business resilience by improving the information that we have available for businesses on the website and the FSA RAFA. - 2.
 Continue to develop/sharing expertise across WYFLOG. - 3.
 Continue to respond to, and where necessary, lead on FSA issued alerts and requests for action. - 4.
-To develop and begin to deliver a low-cost food hygiene workshop aimed at food businesses with 0, 1 or 2 food hygiene ratings.
+To Continue to deliver a low-cost food hygiene workshop aimed at food businesses with 0, 1 or 2 food hygiene ratings and further expand it to areas of high deprivation to support businesses in these localities. - 5.
+To develop a communications strategy to address the declining standards Officers are coming across when completing visits to food premises.
+To ensure that we design communication around the ways people access information- Twitter/Facebook etc. - 6.
+To develop our place-based working approach through the review of data on poor levels of food hygiene compliance and localities to identify focus resources appropriately.

-- 5. To develop our place-based working approach through the review of data on poor levels of food hygiene compliance and localities to identify focus resources appropriately. - 6.
-To explore and develop potential commercial opportunities in relation to the skills and expertise within the Food Safety Team.
-E.g., consultancy service work; primary authority agreements etc. This will look to enhance the support to businesses both within and outside of Kirklees. - 7.
-Further promote the changes to food labelling requirements through the introduction of 'Natasha's Law' by producing materials for businesses and in partnership with West Yorkshire Joint Services. - 8.
-To complete the trial of a mobile working solutions with a view to roll it out to all officers to improve efficiency and to provide a high-quality report to food business officers at the time of inspection.
+- 7. To explore and develop potential commercial opportunities in relation to the skills and expertise within the Food Safety Team.
+E.g., consultancy service work; primary authority agreements etc. This will look to enhance the support to businesses both within and outside of Kirklees. - 8.
+Further promote the changes to food labelling requirements through the introduction of 'Natasha's Law' by producing materials for businesses and in partnership with West Yorkshire Joint Services. - 9.
+To continue with the trial of a mobile working solutions with a view to roll it out to all officers to improve efficiency and to provide a high-quality report to food business officers at the time of inspection. - 10.
+To explore and develop links with local colleges to promote the Environmental Health profession and the roles available and qualifications required to work in Environmental Health, as part of our commitment to workforce planning.